 - Educated and trained 10,740 members of the community.

 - Served 95 adults and 203 children through weekly support groups.

 But to us, success and impact aren’t just measured in bed nights provided or calls answered.
 Success is measured by:

 - How safe and independent a survivor feels after leaving an abusive partner.

 - The hearts and minds we change through education and training.

 - The long-term stability of a family after their lives have been uprooted by violence.

-96% of families helped by our Housing Stability Program have remained stably housed after six months.
+90% of families helped with our flexible housing services have remained safely and stably housed after one year.